klaytn/klaytn-docs/docs/bapp/sdk/caver-js/getting-started.md

 }
 ```

 The result of the transaction can be found through the status of the receipt.
-For a detailed description of the return values, see [getTransactionReceipt]().
+For a detailed description of the return values, see [getTransactionReceipt].
 If a transaction is failed, you can check the detailed error in `txError` of the receipt.
-For more information about `txError`, see [txError: Detailed Information of Transaction Failures]().
+For more information about `txError`, see [txError: Detailed Information of Transaction Failures].

 ## Executing Other Transaction Types <a id="executing-other-transaction-types"></a>